ZuomingWang/zuomingwang.github.io/about.md

 ---
 ---
 <div style="font-size: 1.2em; text-align: center; line-height: 1.6;">
-I am an <strong>M.S. candidate in Materials Science</strong> passionate about combining AI/ML
+I am passionate about <strong>combining AI/ML</strong>
-with experimental and computational methods to accelerate the discovery of
-energy, electronic, and biomedical materials...
+with experimental and computational methods to accelerate the discovery of electronic, energy and biomedical materials...
 </div>

 <br/>